thousandlemons/pdf-server/README.md

 ### Text Cleaning Techniques

-The built-in cleaner performs the following operations sequentially on the extracted texts:
+The built-in cleaner can perform the following operations sequentially on the extracted texts:

 1. Perform known replacements (e.g. "ﬁ" --> "fi"; if you don't see any difference, try to copy the first "ﬁ" as TWO letters, "f" and "i".
 You will realize you can't, because "ﬁ" is actually ONE unicode character)
 1. Replace non-ascii characters with underscore ("_")